radicazz/laya/docs/goals.md

 # Goals

-This document outlines the core goals, motivations, and vision for the laya C++20 SDL3 wrapper library.
+This document outlines the core goals, motivations, and vision for the Laya C++20 SDL3 wrapper library.

 ---